redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

 We want to be able to deploy everywhere and anywhere: serverless, serverful, to the edge—to the world!
-Much like auth, we've already got a great lineup, but there's a few more we want to add before `v1.0`.
+Much like auth, we've already got a great lineup: Netlify (done), Vercel (done), Render (done), AWS, and Google Cloud Run (in the works).
+We'll always be looking to add more and to support custom deployment strategies.

 [Deployment • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/9)